There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 The intent of this character was to keep kids entertained during the movie's slower and more boring sections.
 In that respect, this character worked.
-The character was effective at keeping kids' interested, but came at the cost of annoying more mature viewers.
+Jar Jar Binks was effective at keeping kids' interested, but came at the cost of annoying more mature viewers.
 The ideal version of the character would have been one that was still silly, but dialed down.
-Due to the fact that I can recall both perspectives of my opinion of this character, I think Jar Jar was an issue for this movie, but I do not think he was a major one.
+I can recall both perspectives of my opinion of this character, and I think Jar Jar was an issue for this movie, but I do not think he was a major one.
 He annoyed adults, sure, but he was effective at entertaining kids, which was what the character was clearly intended for.

 Pro: Duel of Fates (+5pts)